Jean-Paul Dionne Symposium 2021

-The Jean-Paul Dionne Symposium 2020 Organizing Committee is pleased to invite proposals for papers, round tables, panels, workshops, and posters for this year’s conference, March 5 and 6, 2020.
+The Jean-Paul Dionne Symposium 2021 Organizing Committee is pleased to invite proposals for papers, panels, workshops, Ignite sessions and Twitter posters for this year’s conference, March 4 and 5, 2021.

-The theme of this year’s Symposium considers the importance of research and educational opportunities that integrate equity and diversity within teaching, learning, research and community engagement.
-Presentations will highlight the ways in which researchers and practitioners can collaborate and be innovators in education.
+The theme of this year’s Symposium considers the importance of conversation in research and educational opportunities in order to foster change.
+By creating a platform for academic conversation within our community, we hope to promote engagement in research as a social endeavor.
+Presentations will highlight the ways in which researchers and practitioners can collaborate to take concrete actions and be innovators in education for changing times.

-In the spirit of this year’s theme, we encourage potential presenters to showcase new methods and new tools that exemplify how we can become educational leaders of the future.
+In the spirit of this year’s theme, we encourage potential presenters to showcase new strategies that exemplify how we can become educational leaders of the future.
 While alignment with the theme is recommended, we will also gladly accept other education-related proposals.

 Areas of investigation could include: